 Random Access Memory is a slightly different kettle of fish.
 This flash memory deletes every time your computer switches off.
 It stores thousands of tiny cheat sheets that allow your computer to run more efficiently.

-If you are going to be undertaking demanding tasks, such as streaming, you will need to make sure that your RAM and your other storage devices are on an equal footing.
+Demanding tasks like streaming require a certain amount of RAM, so you will need to make sure that you have enough.
 A 4TB SSD drive is useless if you only have 4GB DDR3 RAM, for example.

 Hybrid Hard Drive Solid State Drive Storage (HHDD or SSHD)